Ranking Top 25 Golfers In U.S. Open Field

 11. Phil Mickelson (2nd in 1999, 2002, 2004): It’s just difficult for me to see Mickelson grinding out three straight weeks of golf culminating in a U.S. Open win.
 He’s hitting all the right notes, though, and he has a terrific history here.
 Mickelson has twice finished in the top five at Shinnecock and is currently 10th in strokes gained approaching the green.
 (I should also note he’s outside the top 125 in driving, which could be a major issue!)

 12. Hideki Matsuyama (T2 in 2017): I’m not sure what to think about Matsuyama.
-He fancies himself a big game hunter, but he’s never really been in the thick of it late on a Sunday at one of the four.
+He fancies himself a big-game hunter, but he’s never really been in the thick of it late on a Sunday at one of the four.
 There are times where I can envision him only taking two or three swipes and coming up empty at the end of his career, at which point we would all say, “Wait, Hideki never won a major?!”
 Still, he’s 26-years-old and has five top 10s in his last 13 appearances at majors.
 I like his ball flight for a week like this one.

 13. Louis Oosthuizen (T2 in 2015): Hasn’t missed a cut since 2012, and by contractual obligation this is where I remind you that he’s four swings from having bagged four majors.